 History of Grove Cemetery

 The early settlers of Belfast made provisions for a burying place as part of the first division of the land.
 In 1769, 10 acres of land on the east side was set aside for a meetinghouse and graveyard.
-The original cemetery has been recently restored and is now accessible to the public.

 The next cemetery was laid out on the west side, near where the Baptist Church is now.
 The first burial there was in 1790, and this cemetery was used until Grove Cemetery was laid out in 1830.
 The following year, a parcel of five acres was bought from Captain William Avery for $500.
 The land was laid out and lots were sold.
 Reverend Alfred Johnson was the first to be interred in May 1837.